Snowflake-Labs/sfquickstarts/site/sfguides/src/mongodb_to_snowflake_cdc_data_replication_with_rivery/ingest_data_from_mongodb_to_snowflake.md

 	-   Use your own MongoDB database

 ### What You'll Learn:
 In this guide, you will learn how to set up a data pipeline that migrates MongoDB data to Snowflake using CDC Data Replication in Rivery’s SaaS ELT Platform.
-The setup also demonstrates how to respect Snowflake’s Masking Policy for PII or other sensitive data.
+In this process, you will learn:
+- How to use Snowflake partner connect to launch a Rivery account
+- How to create a source to target data pipeline to load any data source into Snowflake
+- How to configure standard SQL extraction or CDC database data replication into Snowflake
+- How to enforce your Snowflake masking policy on ingested data
+- How to automate data source to snowflake data pipeline execution and track the pipeline current status and overall performance

 <!-- ------------------------ -->
-## 2. Setup a Rivery Account
+## Setup a Rivery Account
 Duration: 2

 **If you already have a Rivery account you can skip this step.